Nautilus Build Guide by Hanjaro

 Locket of the Iron Solari > SURVIVABILITY/SUSTAIN

-With Locket of the Iron Solari, you gain 30 armor and 60 magic resist, increasing your overall tankiness, while providing a shield to your allies upon use - using +20% of your maximum health, which Redemption and Knight's Vow both increase.
+With Locket of the Iron Solari, you gain 30 armor and 30 magic resist, increasing your overall tankiness, while providing a shield to your allies upon use - and you also provide nearby allies 5 bonus armor and magic resist.
+It also empowers other legendary items to increase passive bonus resistances by 2.

 Gargoyle Stoneplate > SURVIVABILITY/SUSTAIN/UTILITY